Kev’s Review of the La Marzocco Linea Mini

 Check Price – Shop Coffee

-I’d wanted to review this machine for rather some time, but that’s not rather as humble as it may sound.
+I’d wanted to review this machine for quite some time, but that’s not quite as humble as it may sound.
 We’re talking almost four thousand pounds worth of espresso coffee machine, just taking one out of the box and utilizing it for review purposes probably costs a good few hundred quid, in terms of the resale appreciate of ex-demo vs brand new unopened.
-Nevertheless as luck would have it, Shop Coffee had a couple of LMLM’s which had been used at among the current coffee festivals, LCF I think, so I managed to borrow this one for review prior to them going on to list the unit as an ex demo.
+But as luck would have it, Shop Coffee had a couple of LMLM’s which had been used at one of the recent coffee festivals, LCF I think, so I managed to borrow this one for review prior to them going on to list the unit as an ex demo.

 Specs